Did you know that apples and pears belong to the Rose family…Rosaceae? And, “no” this article is not referring to the skin condition.

 A Quick treat with Apples & Pears…Rose Fruits

-Sometimes you justt gotta have a treat…that won’t hurt your health.
-This one is simple, budget friendly, and delicious.
+Sometimes you just want a treat…that won’t hurt your health.
+This one is simple, budget-friendly, and delicious.
 We couldn’t decide between pears or apples, so we made both.
 One is a little gritty and one has a bit more firmness to the bite.
 Yet we enjoy them both.

 Our goal is to inspire everyone to eat from local farmers, trade food between farmers, and certainly eat whole, non-sprayed, organically-minded food.
 We have seen the value of the food we eat with all of our children.
 See our amazing story here.

 Here is a fun page on these Rose family fruits, along with a quiz we enjoyed.
 Source

 The apple is said to reduce the risk of Neuro-degenerative diseases such as: